The phrase “random acts of kindness” (RAK) is relatively well known and has been shared all over the world.

 I found myself thinking of this question as I wrote this blog because it’s a good question to ask, “When did I give of myself without expecting anything in return?”.

-This piece has some really great resources and explanation of RAK’s and how to live it throughout your days.
+This piece has some really great resources and explanations of RAK’s and how to live it throughout your days.

 A Random Act of Kindness is giving your best self to others without requests or promise of return on investment.
 It’s simply doing something nice for someone else, without them asking and without you doing it for anything in return.